Societies Registration Act, 1860

 Ustad TP Kalandan Gurukkal was a practitioner of Marma Chikitsa, and taught the knowledge to his family.
 His wife, TP Ummayya Kutty Gurukkal, learned from him and provided treatments to women and girls for decades - a vital service in a tradition where a woman's care is often only possible from another woman.
 She is now retired from practice, but her decades of work are part of SKS's living memory.

-The practice continues today through TP Dakwan Gurukkal and TP Ramla Gurukkal — the current generation carrying forward both the martial and the healing sides of the tradition.
+The practice continues today through TP Dakwan Gurukkal and TP Ramla Gurukkal - the current generation carrying forward both the martial and the healing sides of the tradition.
+The founder's eldest daughters, TP Najma and TP Hafsa, also learned the treatment knowledge from their mother and the kalari discipline from their father, and maintain the practice to this day.

 Strength, flexibility, and precise control - built patiently over years through traditional conditioning and postures.